-Small in size but powerful in flavor, these Venison Meatballs with Bourbon Cream Sauce, are one of the best things I have ever eaten.
-There is nothing like taking a bite of food that has a ton of flavor packed into it and these meatballs do not disappoint.
+These Venison Meatballs with Bourbon Cream Sauce, are one of the best things I have ever eaten.
+Every bite is packed with flavor.
 They are easy to make, low carb, keto, gluten-free, & absolutely delicious.

 Venison - Ground venison is a great alternative to ground beef.
-It's lower in fat and calories and sodium, but it tastes just as good as beef.
-It is packed with protein and tastes delicious.
-If you hunt or know someone that does, getting your hand on some ground venison is no problem.
-I have a friend that is gracious enough to supply me with venison.
-If you need to purchase it, depending on where you live, it might not be cheap.
-You might have to find it in a specialty store or butcher shop.
+It's lower in fat and calories and sodium, packed with protein, and tastes delicious.
+If you hunt or know someone that does, getting your hand on some wild game meat is no problem.
 There are also some online stores where you can purchase quality deer meat.

 Ingredients for Bourbon Cream Sauce

-Heavy Cream - This gives the sauce a smooth creamy texture and adds another level of flavor to an already yummy dish.
-If you don't have heavy cream, you can use some butter to create that creaminess as well.
+Heavy Cream - This gives the sauce a smooth creamy texture and adds another level of flavor.

-Bourbon - I like to cook with bourbon, occasionally I'll put it in the food...ba dum tss!
+Bourbon - I like to cook with bourbon, occasionally I'll put it in the food...!
 I couldn't resist it.
 But seriously, this makes it delicious.
 Several cream sauces rely on stock or white wine to deglaze the pan.
 I love using whiskey.
 Just be careful to deglaze away from the open flame or you might lose some eyebrows.

 Shallot - A little shallot adds a lot of flavor to the sauce.
-Other times, I might add some garlic or onions, but I really want to capture the flavor of the venison and let the hint of the bourbon compliment it.
+Other times, I might add some garlic, garlic powder, or onions.

 How to Make Venison Meatballs